-If followed correctly, the Couch to 5K app will get me running 5K three times a week comfortably.
+If followed correctly, the Couch to 5K training plan will get me running 5K three times a week comfortably.
 I'm confident that I'll get there and build my fitness week after week.
 I'm hoping my legs will carry me through this and that my breathing will sort itself out as I progress through the runs.

 The gentle encouragement I get from Sarah on each run really helps to keep me motivated and most importantly, happy.
 If I feel like I'm not getting anything back from running three times a week then it'll be all too easy for me to give up and call it a day.
 But at the moment I'm kind of enjoying it so I'm going with it.

 I am loving my new activewear actually!
 It definitely serves as a good motivator because I want to put it on and show if off on my runs!
-I try to get everything ready the night before, so that it's even easier for me to get up and go when I first wake up!
+I try to get everything ready the night before, so that it's even easier for me to get up and go when I first wake up.
 So far it's been working so fingers crossed this continues too!

-All in all I am ready to start Week Three of the Couch to 5K plan, I am excited to see how my body will cope with the extended runs as well as *hopefully* running in warmer/drier weather!
+All in all I am ready to start Week Three of the Couch to 5K training plan, I am excited to see how my body will cope with the extended runs as well as *hopefully* running in warmer/drier weather!

-Thanks for sticking around, come back next week to see how I got on in Week Three of the Couch to 5K plan!
+Thanks for sticking around, come back next week to see how I got on in Week Three of the Couch to 5K training plan!